Polymer/old-docs-site/docs/start/usingelements.md

 ## Introduction

 {{site.project_title}} provides a large collection of elements for you to pick from.
-And because the elements are just like built-in elements, you get a lot of great properties for free:
+Of course, these elements have all of the features described in [Custom Elements 101](/docs/start/customelements.html).
+Using them is straightforward:

 - **You don't have to care how they work**.
-Their guts are safely encapsulated, and you interact with them via a well-defined API of attributes, events, properties, methods, and how they handle child nodes.
+Their internals are safely encapsulated.
+You interact with them using a well-defined API of attributes, events, properties, methods, and how they handle child nodes.
 They could use some kind of space-age magic inside, but from the outside you don't know or care.
-- **They play well with other frameworks**.
-Every framework ever created understands how DOM works, and these elements are just DOM.
-That means you can incrementally use them in your existing apps without having to worry about them blowing everything up.
-- **Mix and match components from different authors**.
-An element is an element is an element.
-So long as you interact with them via their defined API, it doesn't matter what flavor of magic they're using inside.
-This means it's entirely reasonable for a element from collection A to have a dependency on an element from collection B. You don't have to decide which framework to use and then be stuck with that; you can pick and choose on an element-by-element basis.
-- **Convenient to set up in your project**.
+- **They're easy to add to your project**.
 Elements, no matter which framework they're from, should define their dependencies using [Bower](http://bower.io).
-That means that setting up an element for use in your project--no matter how complex its dependencies, or which frameworks it depends on--is just a matter of running `bower install the-element`, loading the [HTML Import](/platform/html-imports.html) in your page, and using it.
+That means that setting up an element for use in your project--no matter how complex its dependencies, or which frameworks it depends on--is just a matter of running `bower install the-element`, importing the element to your page, and using it.

-{{site.project_title}}'s set of elements includes the usual suspects like buttons and other UI components, but also includes non-visual elements like `<polymer-ajax>`.
-It may sound surprising, but when you embrace the world-view that "[everything is an element](/docs/start/everything.html)" you'll find yourself reaching for pre-built elements more often than script to accomplish common tasks. {{site.project_title}}'s collection of elements is already robust, but it will continue to grow.
+{{site.project_title}}'s set of elements includes the usual suspects like buttons and other UI components, but also includes non-UI elements like `<polymer-ajax>`.
+It may sound surprising, but when you embrace the world-view that "[everything is an element](/docs/start/everything.html)" you'll find yourself reaching for pre-built elements more often than script to accomplish common tasks. {{site.project_title}}'s collection of elements is already robust, and continues to grow.

 ## Installing elements {#install}

 The first step in using an element (or a set of elements) is to install it locally into your app using [Bower](http://bower.io).
-As your application grows in complexity, you'll be using more and more elements.
-Bower is an ideal tool for managing and versioning those dependencies.
+If you haven’t already done so, check out [Getting the Code](/getting-the-code.html) to learn more about using Bower.

-### À la carte {#installsingle}
+### Installing a single element {#installsingle}

 Elements can be installed individually as needed.
-For example, to download `<polymer-ajax>`, install it using the shorthand to the element's [Github project](https://github.com/polymer/polymer-ajax):
+For example, to download `<polymer-ajax>` and install it in your current project, run:

     bower install --save Polymer/polymer-ajax

+**Note:** `Polymer/polymer-ajax` is shorthand for the element’s github repo, [https://github.com/Polymer/polymer-ajax](https://github.com/Polymer/polymer-ajax).
+You can install other elements the same way.
+{: .alert .alert-info }

 Running this command adds a `bower_components/` folder and fills it with `<polymer-ajax>`: